Barbara-Monzu/Mel-phones/README.md

 ### Description

 **Mel-Phones** (SPA)
 It is a simulation of a mobile store.
-The user can browse the web pages, filter by name and price, create, edit and delete phones.
-Create opinions and select products for later purchase.
+The user can browse web pages, filter by name and price, create, edit and delete phones as well as select products for later purchase.
+You can also see opinions of other users and create your own.
-Created in two days
+Project developed in two days.

+Es una simulación de una tienda de móbiles.
+El usuario puede navegar por las páginas web, filtrar por nombre y precio, crear, editar y eliminar teléfonos así como seleccionar productos para su posterior compra.
+También puede ver opiniones de otros usuarios y crear las suyas propias.
+Proyecto desarrollado en dos días.

 ### Server Install